 Participant Observation

-Engaged in pilgrimages and rituals as a practicing Hindu to understand embodied experience—not just observing, but participating in the practices I would later digitize.
+Engaged in pilgrimages and rituals as a practicing Hindu to understand embodied experience.
+Not just observing, but participating in the practices I would later digitize.

 Co-Design with Scholars